Acxiom/metalus/spark-pipeline-engine/docs/steps.md

 ## Step Group
 The step-group type step provides a mechanism for embedding pipelines within another pipeline.
 This feature is in place to leverage building smaller reusable pipelines that can be shared across other pipelines.
-The pipeline will be provided with a pipeline context with no pipeline parameters and globals that are only populated with the values from the mappings parameter.
+The pipeline will be provided with a pipeline context with no pipeline parameters and globals that are only populated with the values from the pipelineMappings parameter.
 There are two parameters for a step-group:

 ### pipeline
 This parameter is required and can contain either a string with expansion variable or a map with the proper pipeline layout.
 The "className" attribute must be set when using a map.

-### mappings
+### pipelineMappings
 This optional parameter provides a mechanism for mapping values from the outer pipeline to the globals object accessible to the embedded pipeline.